thaume/ember-cli-uuid/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-cli-uuid.svg)](http://emberobserver.com/addons/ember-cli-uuid)
 [![Code Climate](https://codeclimate.com/github/thaume/ember-cli-uuid/badges/gpa.svg)](https://codeclimate.com/github/thaume/ember-cli-uuid)

 This addon adds a hook to your Ember Data Adapter (and all adapters extended from DS.Adapter) to generate the id of each record you create on the client-side.
+This hook can be deactivated from your config (see [Deactivate the "auto UUID" feature](#desactivate-the-auto-uuid-feature)).

 The created ids are v4 UUIDs which are random "enough", quoting wikipedia: